 By Dick Dornan

 Ian and Sam McKinnon are brothers in arms determined to succeed in life and all the challenges that lie ahead.
 The two scholar-athletes take pride daily in donning their Burbank baseball gear and playing the game with passion and purpose.
-In nine months, the McKinnon brothers will have to set aside the Bulldog blue and white for an opportunity to wear the red, white and blue of America.
+The McKinnon brothers have set aside the Bulldog blue and white for an opportunity to wear the red, white and blue of America.

 With tryouts being held across the country in Los Angeles, Chicago and New York, the McKinnon brothers were two of 16 players chosen.
 It was an honor that left them excited yet humbled.

 “It’s not every day you get this opportunity to play for your country.
-This is probably one of the most important things that have happened in my life,” said Ian, a senior who bats leadoff and plays the outfield for Burbank.
+This is probably one of the most important things that have happened in my life,” said Ian, who recently graduated from Burbank.
 “When I learned of the opportunity it was pretty special.
 I never thought about the possibility of representing my country.
 All I’ve done is played high school baseball and now it’s on a much bigger level against different countries and kids from all around the world.
 I think that is the most special part.”

 “They are self-propelling.
 They have a way of enjoying the moment and enjoying the process,” Burbank Coach Bob Hart said.
 “You have to be out there every day when no one is watching and no one is clapping.
 That’s what separates them.
 They go above and beyond what is required.
 That’s why they excel.
 They have expectations and they strive for them.”

-The biggest challenge for Ian and Sam will be raising $8,000 each to make the trip to Israel.
-They will be a part of ISRAEL CONNECT which is a program that allows them the chance to visit and tour Israel.
-For a week prior to the baseball tournament, they will learn more about the Judaism faith, heritage and tradition.
+They are a part of ISRAEL CONNECT which is a program that allows them the chance to visit and tour Israel.
+For a week prior to the baseball tournament, they learned more about the Judaism faith, heritage and tradition.

-Then it’s time for the Maccabiah Games which is a celebration of Jewish unity, culture and heritage through world athletic competition.
+The Maccabiah Games are a celebration of Jewish unity, culture and heritage through world athletic competition.
 Countries such as Israel, Canada, England, Mexico and Australia will compete against the United States in baseball.